 Field in the USA

-Lacrosse is really creating a good foundation for itself and for the future.
-With the Major Lacrosse league developing well in the US the sport can be watched all over the world.
-This helps a lot with the overall growth and promotion or the sport.
+Lacrosse is creating a good foundation for itself and for the future.
+This helps with the overall growth and promotion or the sport.
 Also, in the US, a lot of NCAA lacrosse games are televised.
 This inspires young players for years to come.
 One can easily see why the US has been such a powerhouse in the sport for the past decades.
-It has teams everywhere and people are hooked on the sport.
+It has teams everywhere and people are hooked on the game.

 Field in Canada and International

-Canada has been developing their Field Lacrosse game over the past two decades.
-From that they have a couple World Championships now under the belt.
-It has inspired a mainly Box Lacrosse country to also acknowledge its brother sport Field Lacrosse.
+Canada has been developing their field game over the past two decades with 2 World Championships under its belt.
+It has inspired a mainly Box Lacrosse country to also acknowledge its cousin sport of field.
 With CUFLA (Canadian University Field Lacrosse Association) making a strong impact on the university scene in Canada the future is bright.
 Furthermore, in the past couple of decades many Canadian players have been going to play in he NCAA.

 This can also be said for the Iroquois who have had amazing success with players like Cody Jamesion, Sid Smith and the Thompson brothers that have taken the NCAA by storm.